JeroldGomez/e-commerce-website-optimization-analysis/README.md

 **Language Column**

 The language column shows inconsistency in case (uppercase/lowercase).
-To ensure consistency, I converted all values to lowercase using the tolower() function.
+To ensure consistency,  I converted all values to title case, where the first letter of each word is capitalized.

 ``` r
 [1] "Column: language"